PennLINC/PennLINC.github.io/docs/cubic/getting-started.md

 To get login credentials for CUBIC, you must have already a Penn Medicine account (i.e. an @pennmedicine.upenn.edu email) as well as UPHS VPN.
 This is handled in onboarding; if you do not have these ask Ted + post to the #it_issues channel on slack and flag Andrew Zitelli.
+There are multiple VPNs available at UPenn.
+There are separate instructions for whether you're using F5/BIG-IP or Global Protect.

 Once you do, you can ask for a CUBIC account.
 The current procedure is to email Jessica Incmikoski -- the AI2D/CBICA admin -- for an account and CC Ted; who will approve.